odsod/language-based-security-report/report.md

 It is however a fact that this type of deserialization provides a level of convenience and language-based expressiveness to the programmer that is not possible in a language with more restricted types.

-### Secure by default

-It is a fact that without including a vulnerable XML parser into the application middleware by default, the severity of the vulnerability would have been mitigated.
-Then, only those who had explicitly enabled XML parsing would be vulnerable, but instead basically every Rails application on the internet was vulnerable.
-The idiomatic way of preventing this would have been to disable the XML parser altogether by default, but the Rails developers instead chose to just disallow the type="yaml" attribute on XML documents.

 ## ?Future of rails or the type of frameworks such as rails?
 ### Secure by default